Used coffee grounds: Gardening

 In gardens, coffee grounds may be used for composting or as a mulch as they are known to slowly release nitrogen into the soil.
-They are said to be especially appreciated by worms and acid-loving plants, such as blueberries, although due to acids being leached from the grounds while in use, they typically have a neutral pH, and red wiggler growth and survival has been experimentally tested and found to be reduced in treatments using used coffee grounds as the primary feedstock for the worms.
+They are said to be especially appreciated by worms and acid-loving plants, such as blueberries, although the acids leached from the grounds typically have a neutral pH, and red wiggler growth and survival has been experimentally tested and found to reduce the pH in treatments using used coffee grounds as the primary feedstock for the worms.
 Used coffee grounds are particularly noted as a soil amendment.
 Spent coffee grounds have phytotoxic properties which can be reduced through composting.
-Gardeners have reported the use of used coffee grounds as a borer, slug and snail repellent, but this has not yet been scientifically tested.
-Some commercial coffee shops run initiatives to prevent the grounds from going to waste, including Starbucks' "Grounds for your Garden" project, and community sponsored initiatives exist, such as "Ground to Ground" or the 'Green Coffee Shop Scheme' in Cambridgeshire, UK.
+Gardeners have reported the use of used coffee grounds as a borer, slug and snail repellent.
+Some commercial coffee shops run initiatives to prevent the grounds from going to waste, including Starbucks' "Grounds for your Garden" project, and community sponsored initiatives exist, such as "Ground to Ground" or the 'Green Coffee Shop Scheme' in Cambridgeshire.

+Food

+Coffee grounds have been used in Finland and Karelia to make pancakes by adding them to the pancake batter.
+Grounds are stored safely for a short time before being used.
+The grounds contain about half of the original caffeine and must be eaten in moderation.

-In fortune telling
+Fortune telling

 In divination and fortune-telling, the patterns of coffee grounds are used for predictions.